doppie/SaxionRoosters/README.md

 # Saxion Roosters
-Saxion Roosters is an unofficial Android App for Students and employees.
+Saxion Roosters is an unofficial Android App for students and employees of Saxion Hogeschool Enschede.
 The goal is to create a better overall user experience by adding extra features.

 Contributions we would love to see: